-Heavy equipment like cranes, mixers, trucks, excavators, etc., are some of the most significant assets for a company and are ones that you cannot afford to have breaking down at a time of need.
-This is why, to save yourself from repairs and replacement costs, you must create a heavy equipment maintenance checklist to keep your equipment in check.
-Preventative measures help you ensure your heavy equipment maintenance is up to date and the equipment works properly.
+Heavy equipment like cranes, mixers, trucks, excavators, bulldozers, and loaders are some of the most significant assets a construction company owns, and ones you cannot afford to have breaking down mid-project.
+Unexpected downtime triggers costly emergency repairs, strains crew productivity, and puts your bottom line at serious risk.
+This is why proactive planning, starting with a heavy equipment maintenance checklist, is one of the smartest operational decisions you can make.
+Preventative measures help you ensure your construction equipment maintenance software is up to date and the equipment works properly at every stage of a job.

 It's better to be preventative than react reactively to issues that might arise when the time comes.
 In preventative maintenance, the main relies heavily on comprehensive plans that ensure timely check-ups and predict any problems that might arise before they arise.